SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 ### L
 **Loyalty**
-Links merchant's loyalty cards with SEQR and have the rebates/bonus points automatically added to the point of sales.
+Links merchant's loyalty cards with SEQR and have the rebates/bonus points automatically added to the points of sale.

 ### M
 **Merchant**